I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdoqueryforinterface.md

 Framework-based drivers define interfaces by calling <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>.

 For more information about <b>WdfFdoQueryForInterface</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-driver-defined-interfaces">Using Driver-Defined Interfaces</a>.

-The following code example is from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">Toaster</a> sample function driver.
-This example obtains access to an interface that the toaster sample bus driver defines.

 ## Requirements
 | &nbsp; | &nbsp; |